mysticfall/pivot4j/src/site/markdown/index.md

 * Powerful formatting support based on MDX independent expression language.

-### Pivot4J 0.8 is out!
+### Pivot4J 0.9 is released (May 25, 2014)

-After 4 months of development, *Pivot4J 0.8* is released on August 25, 2013 with many new features and bug fixes.
+After 9 months of development, *Pivot4J 0.9* is released with many new features and bug fixes.
 Some of the highlights of the new release include :

-* New report management UI.

-* User configurable data sources and themes.

-* Conditional formatting support(experimental).

-* XMLA/SASS compatibility fixes.

-* Updated Brazilian Portuguese translation, thanks to [IT4Biz][it4biz-site] and Professor Coruja Team.
+* Charting support with customizable axis mapping feature (click [here][chart-demo] for a demo).

+* Dutch, French, German, Hindi, Italian, Russian, Spanish translations, thanks to the [Pentaho Community translation team][pentaho-langpack].

+* Embeddable URL support and basic Pentaho CDE integration.

+* Many important bug fixes for enhanced security and stability.

-For a full list of changes, please see the changelog [here][changelog].
+For full list of changes, please see the changelog [here][changelog].

 ### What's coming up next?

-As we're in the process of restructuring the project, there won't be many new features for now.
-Some of the planned features for the next release (Pivot4J 0.9) include :

-* Maven groupId and package change (*For developers*: Please read [this][0.9-changes] for details).

-* New web site, based on [Maven Reflow skin][maven-skin-site].

-* Basic charting support.

-* Update to JSF 2.2 and [PrimeFaces][primefaces-site] 4.0 (Pivot4J Analytics).
+As the next milestone would be our first stable release, we intend to take this opportunity to spend sometime to make it more easy and robust to use for both end users and developers.

+* Improved documentation, including code examples for major features.

+* Core API enhancements and refactorings to make it more flexible and extendable.

+* Remove remaining JPivot's legacy codebase.

+* Parser implementation improve MDX support on par with Mondrian and Olap4J.

-* Code clean up and more integration test cases.
+* Code clean up for Pivot4J Analytics application to serve as a reference implementation for JSF.

 ### Contact